-If you disagree with the value of your property, as listed on your rate notice, you can lodge an objection with your council.
+If you disagree with the value of your property, as listed on your council rate notice or land tax assessment notice, you can lodge an objection with the relevant rating authority (either the local council or the State Revenue Office).

-Generally the objection must be in writing and directed to the council within two months of receiving your rate notice.
+Generally the objection must be in writing and directed to the relevant rating authority within two months of being given the notice.
 It should state the value of your property and the grounds on which you are objecting.

 You can also refer to the following sections of the Valuation of Land Act 1960: